oigwe-frx/dataAnalytics_hackerNews/README.md

 Avg Show Comments: 10.31669535283993

 ```
+**Conclusion:**

-**Conclusion** Based on the data analyzed, posts that begin with "Ask HN" receive on average more comments.
+Based on the data analyzed, posts that begin with "Ask HN" receive on average more comments.
 Since ask posts are more likely to receive comments, we'll focus our remaining analysis just on these posts.

 ---